Start

 3 – The Roots of Christian Mysticism

-• This is a very popular online course for a personal study exploring mystical teachers and schools from Jesus to the present, updated for the Academy.
-There will be scheduled meetings with the creator of the course and the author of its inspirational source, the book ‘Journey to the Heart’.
+• This is a very popular online course for a personal which explores mystical teachers and schools from Jesus to the present day.
+This course has been updated for the WCCM Academy.
+There will be scheduled meetings with the creator of the course Dr Stefan G Reynolds the and the author of its inspirational source, the book ‘Journey to the Heart’, Kim Nataraja.

 Year 2